-The growth in use of modern intelligent video analytics has enabled a number of businesses and organisations to enjoy higher levels of protection, while making their solutions more efficient and accurate.
+The growth in the use of modern intelligent video analytics has enabled a number of businesses and organisations to enjoy higher levels of protection while making their solutions more efficient and accurate.
 For operators, who often need to apply very high levels of concentration during the stressful time of an incident, any assistance they can receive from the technology being used is welcome.

 In today’s systems, it is common for a central control room to manage a variety of remote sites.
 This increases pressure on operators, as at time they may not be familiar with every location.
 When an incident occurs, a simple error, such as selecting the wrong camera number, could result in missing vital information.
 While the footage will be recorded, such a mistake could delay appropriate action, resulting in further losses.

 As systems become increasingly complex, so it is increasingly important for businesses and organisation to select a smart solution which can not only deliver the highest levels of security, but which can also assist operators when tracking incidents around sites.

 IPS Intelligent Video Software is an established leader in the design and implementation of high level intelligent video analytics.
 Recognising the importance of managing live incidents, the company introduced its IPS Dome Tracker product, which allows the use of simple actions on the part of the operator, or automated pre-defined triggers, to activate a dome and deliver accurate and reliable tracking, including seamless camera hand-over, while an event is taking place.

 IPS Dome Tracker is highly flexible, allowing a number of operational uses dependent upon the needs of the user at any given time.
 Based upon advanced machine learning, the analytics module offers real-time control of PTZ cameras, automatically detecting and tracking moving objects within the protected area.